DiegelD/CarND-Path-Planning-Project/README.md

  <p></p>

 ## Conclusion
-In the following you will find the development of an **intelligent high way pilot**.
+In the following you will find the development of an **intelligent highway pilot**.
 That performs optimized lane changing, means the car only changes into a lane that improves its forward progress.

  *In the following are some highlights of the project described.
 For deeper, wider more detailed insights feel free to check the code that speaks for itself*.

+Watch here the Planner in [action](https://youtu.be/qC0Bk1E7Hy8W).

 Overview
 ---